👃*sniff* Ahh! Don’t you just love the smell of freshly baked battlecards in the morning?

 So what separates the Michelin star from the microwaveable mush?

 Often, it leaves out the obvious.
 The stuff sales prospects can find in a blink.
-Yup, we mean pricing info.
+Yup, we mean competitor pricing intelligence.
 But also, details that live on the homepage of your competitor’s website, or on their LinkedIn.

 Don’t get us wrong.
 That’s perfectly good intel.